-Refilling front brake fluid reservoir
+Refilling front brake fluid reservoir \

 Remove the screws 1 and take off the cover 2 and diaphragm 3.
 Set the hand brake cylinder in a horizontal position and fill DOT 5.1 brake fluid (e.g. Motorex Brake Fluid DOT 5.1) up to 5 mm under the upper edge of the reservoir.
-Remount the diaphragm, cover and screws.
-Wipe any overflowing or spilled brake fluid off with water.
+Mount the diaphragm, the cover and the screws and actuate the hand brake lever until you feel the point of pressure again.
+Wipe off any overflowing or spilled brake fluid with water.